ToreniaFournieri/Star-Canine/Specification.md

 # STAR CANINE SPECIFICATION v0.6.3
-- MEMO:Easy mode for Debug
+- Version note:Easyer for texting abilities

 ## 1. OVERVIEW
 - This is a terminal-based (or React), deterministic, text-only roguelike spaceship game.